AugSphere/BetterDrag/README.md

 are used to select the ships to modify.

 Refer to [ShipDragPerformanceData documentation](doc/ShipDragPerformanceData.md) for what the settings mean.
+Make sure the config you supply uses the same case as the docs.
+For example, use `BuoyancyMultiplier` rather than `buoyancyMultiplier`.
+Due to limitations of the parser unknown entries are simply ignored without warning.

-Setting custom water drag functions through config files is not currently supported.
+Setting custom water drag functions through config files is not supported.

 # Mod compatibility
 There are no known conflicts.